sit-on-cushions-we-must/led_cube/README.md

 ## notes on making animations for the cube

-Since I'm using an Arduino all the animations are written in c++ for the Arduino.
+I'm using an Arduino so all the animations are written in c++ for the Arduino.

 The pins driving the cube have to be set to low at the beginning of the program, otherwise when the cube is powered on all the LEDs light up, to fix that put the following